Election-Tech-Initiative/electionguard/docs/concepts/Verifiability.md

 [![Sample ElectionGuard verification code output by tracking site][sample-election-guard-verification-code-image]][election-guard-verification-code-demo]

 The verification code format is a mix of human-readable words and alphanumeric codes.
-The first word is always human-readable to facilitate a search-like discovery experience (to try, go to [our demo tracking site](https://demo.electionguard.vote) and begin typing 'coo' to surface the verification code above, or simply click the image to be taken directly).
+The first word is always human-readable to facilitate a search-like discovery experience (to try, go to [our demo tracking site][election-guard-demo-site] and begin typing 'coo' to surface the verification code above, or simply click the image to be taken directly).

 ## Challenging a ballot